zenakuten/WS3SPN/README.md

 - remove dodgefix
 - add pause by password feature.  use 'passpause <passwd>' to pause/unpause
 - add challenge mode fix.
 If challenge mode is enabled and teams just got balanced, skip challenge mode nerf this round
+- use 'teams' or 'teens' to balance teams

 v3.10
 - enforce max saved moves (warping fix) max value from server